NCAR/geocat-comp/docs/getting_started/overview.rst

 -----------
 While our goal is to recreate NCL functions in pure Python, translating some NCL routines is challenging and time consuming.
-To ensure GeoCAT users have access to those functions while we work on full Python versions, the Fortran code they are based upon is wrapped in Python in the GeoCAT-f2py (Fortran 2 Python) package.
+To ensure GeoCAT users have access to those functions while we work on full Python versions, the Fortran code they are based upon is wrapped in Python in the GeoCAT-f2py package.
 Information about GeoCAT-f2py can be found on the `package's homepage <https://geocat-f2py.readthedocs.io/>`__.